Donate

 What causes an allergy to cats?

-While it is commonly thought that cat hair causes allergy symptoms, the truth is more complex – it’s what’s on the hair that is the issue.
-In fact cat allergies is caused by a protein produced in a cat’s saliva and sebaceous (oil) glands, which is then spread onto the cat’s hair and skin during grooming.
+While it's commonly thought that cat hair causes allergy symptoms, the truth is more complex.
+It’s what’s on the hair that's the issue.
+In fact cat allergies are caused by a protein produced in a cat’s saliva and sebaceous (oil) glands, which is then spread onto the cat’s hair and skin during grooming.
 Whenever a cat sheds their fur, hair and dander (dead skin cells), the sticky protein attached is transferred into the environment.
-This often leads to the allergy symptoms you experience – be it coughing, sneezing or watering eyes!
+This often leads to the allergy symptoms you experience, be it coughing, sneezing or watering eyes!

 Am I allergic to my cat?